likhithgowdahr005-create/likhithgowdahr005-create/README.md

 - ⚙️ Exploring VLSI Design and Semiconductor Technologies
 - 🔌 Hands-on experience in PCB Design and Hardware Development
 - 🤖 Interested in Embedded Systems and Microcontrollers
-- 📐 Experienced with Cadence Virtuoso for Analog/Mixed-Signal Design
+- 📐 Hands-on experience with Cadence Virtuoso for Analog/Mixed-Signal Design

 ---